Decision problems on geometric tilings: Aperiodic Wang tilesets from aperiodic geometric tilesets

-We present the construction for rhombus tilings though it can also work for e.g. the Kites-and-Darts.
+Moreover if the language of $X$ (at least up to the radius of recurrence of $t_0$) can be computed, then $\tileset_{\subshift, t_0}$ can be effectively constructed. \end{theorem} We do not give a precise definition of orbit equivalence \cite{lind2021}.
+The idea is that there is a well-behaved correspondence between orbits of tilings in $X$ and orbits of valid $\tileset_{\subshift,t_0}$ tilings, which is illustrated in Fig.~\ref{fig:square-to-wang}.
+Note that here we implicitly consider the continuous shift on Wang tilings instead of the usual discrete one.

 Let $\shapeset$ be a finite set of rhombus shapes and $\tileset$ a finite labelled tileset on $\shapeset$.
 Let $\subshift$ be an edge-to-edge $\tileset$ nearest-neighbour subshift of finite type, that is, defined by finitely many forbidden patterns made of two edge-adjacent tiles.

 In edge-to-edge rhombus tilings, the shapes form \emph{chains} or \emph{ribbons} of rhombuses sharing an edge-direction \cite{kenyon1993}, so that each rhombus of edges $\vec{u}$ and $\vec{v}$ is the intersection of two chains of direction $\vec{u}$ and $\vec{v}$ (and conversely).
 This is illustrated in Fig.~\ref{fig:chains}.